Jonathan-Lloyd/Hockey/README.md

 I have lived in the greater Nashville Area since 1997, I was 10.
 I grew up playing competitve sports and sport videos games in my childhood.
 I always have had an interest in understanding the how and why behind how major sport teams.
 In 1999 the city of Nashville enjoyed its first year as a NHL city and I was introduced to Hockey at the highest level.
 Since that time I have become and avid fan and played multiple NHL licensed game titles.
 Ive always enjoyed constructing theoretical teams through videogames respective Franchise game modes

 ### The why?
 The last two years the Tampa Bay Lighting  have won the league championship, Lord Stanley's Cup.
+How did this team win in a salary cap league 2 years with a static cap(pandemic)?How did they build their team to get to this point?
 Now, with my recent studies in data analytics I wanted analyze and present findings from real world sources.

 #### I will be taking the last 10 years of hockey data, which will include player stats and salaries and develop a grading system.
 I will then use this data to determine the following: